 We have seen that calibrating (or fingerprinting) is the process of recording the WiFi / BLE signals that Situm needs to operate in a building.
-Situm Mapping Tool is the application that allows any user to perform the calibration process: the user has to walk around the building, pinpointing where he is every few meters in the app screen.
+Situm Mapping Tool (download it here) is the application that allows any user to perform the calibration process: the user has to walk around the building, pinpointing where he is every few meters in the app screen.

 In this Section, we explain step-by-step how to perform the calibration using our app Situm Mapping Tool.
 If you prefer to have a quick overview, you may view this video: